cozycodegh/cordova-plugin-inapppurchases/docs/getAllProductInfo.md

-products[i]["introductoryPrice"] //contains an array with more information about subscription introductory free trials or other offers (price, priceRaw, subscriptionPeriod, etc.) products[i]["introductoryPriceSupported"] //introductoryPrice price offers are supported for this account currently in their billing country products[i]["introductoryOriginalPrice"] //contains the original subsription price before the introductory offer was applied
+products[i]["introductoryPrice"] //contains an array with more information about subscription introductory free trials or other offers (price, priceRaw, subscriptionPeriod, etc.) products[i]["introductoryPriceSupported"] //introductoryPrice price offers are supported for this account currently in their billing country products[i]["introductoryOriginalPrice"] //contains the original subsription price before the introductory offer was applied products[i]["introductoryOriginalPriceAsDecimal"] //contains the original subsription price as a number, before the introductory offer was applied
 ```

 ## Example